A list of my favorite WordPress themes and why! I also include my most hated themes(for better context). If you’re looking for pagebuilders, go here.

 TRUTH #1 – you need to go with a popular theme.

 Why?
 The true support for a theme comes from the community, not the official theme developers.
 The more popular it is, the more support you can find for it (written guides, video tutorials, etc).
 It’s easier to get free tips from people who’ve used it before and also easier to find professional developers who know how to work with it efficiently.
 There are also more 3rd-party extensions.
 And also continuing development for the theme to keep it alive, updated with trends, and compatible with future plugins.
-The theme keeps getting better and better with time when the community for it grows (and developers are rewarded for ongoing development).
+The theme keeps getting better and better with time when the community grows (and developers are rewarded for ongoing development).

 Going with some obscure theme from some unknown company will always cause you problems (no matter how much “support” the official theme company claims to offer).
 Nobody will know how to fix problems or make customizations.
 Developers will be unfamiliar with it and take twice as much time to make simple changes.
 Does this mean you should NEVER try a new theme or theme company?
 If you’re on an important production site, I wouldn’t take that chance.